continuedev/continue/docs/docs/walkthroughs/codebase-embeddings.md

 OpenAI's [embeddings](https://platform.openai.com/docs/guides/embeddings) are high dimensional embeddings that give great performance on both text and code.

-Configuration for text-embedding-3-small Model.
+#### Configuration for the `text-embedding-3-small` model

 This is default.
-The text-embedding-3-small model offers an outstanding balance between performance and efficiency, suitable for a versatile range of applications.
+The `text-embedding-3-small` model offers an outstanding balance between performance and efficiency, suitable for a versatile range of applications.

 ```json title="~/.continue/config.json"
 {